IoTsec/Z3sec/README.md

 ## Literature

-For more information about the security of touchlink commissioning and an extensive evaluation of presented attacks, please see:
+For more information about the security of touchlink commissioning and an extensive evaluation of the presented attacks, please see:

 [1] P. Morgner, S. Mattejat, Z. Benenson, C. Müller, F. Armknecht:
 **Insecure to the Touch: Attacking ZigBee 3.0 via Touchlink Commissioning**.
 WiSec 2017